uberlinuxguy/EIDAuthentication/README.md

 clone of https://sourceforge.net/projects/eidauthenticate/

+EIDAuthenticate is the solution to perform smart card authentication on stand alone computers or to protect local accounts on domain computers.
+Originally made by certified security experts, EIDAuthenticate respects the spirit of the deep internal Windows security mechanisms and offers a user friendly interface.

 Changes added by @andrysky to start dropping XP support

 Using msbuild, the solution builds without WIX but needs the Cryptographic Provider Development Kit https://www.microsoft.com/en-us/download/details.aspx?id=30688